Qualifications: MBBS, MD, PhD, CCT (Diab&Endo), FRCP, PGDip (Clinical Education)

 Dr. Banerjee qualified in 1992 and completed his MD degree in 1996.
 He did his basic medical training in the North-West of England and higher training in Diabetes and Endocrinology in Wales and the North-West of England.
 During his higher training, he also completed his Ph.D. from Manchester University as a recipient of a very prestigious grant from the British Heart Foundation.

-After completing his training in 2009, he worked as a Consultant in Diabetes and Endocrinology at the University Hospitals of Morecambe Bay Foundation Trust, and Wirral University Teaching Hospitals Foundation Trust before joining The Bolton Foundation NHS Trust in 2015, where he is currently the Clinical Lead for Diabetes & Endocrinology and Specialist Weight management.
+After completing his training in 2009, he worked as a Consultant in Diabetes and Endocrinology at the University Hospitals of Morecambe Bay Foundation Trust, and Wirral University Teaching Hospitals Foundation Trust before joining The Bolton Foundation NHS Trust in 2015, where he was the Clinical Lead for the last 5 years.
 In 2020, he was selected as a Clinical Champion of Diabetes-UK.
-He serves as a member of the Diabetes board of the Greater Manchester and Eastern Cheshire Strategic Clinical Network.
+He serves as a member of the Diabetes board and leads the Antenatal diabetes service at the Greater Manchester and Eastern Cheshire Strategic Clinical Network.

-He is an Honorary Senior Lecturer and Lead Tutor in Endocrinology at Edge Hill University Medical School.
-He is deeply involved in teaching and currently supervises and teaches Undergraduate medical students (Manchester University and Edge hill University) as well as trainee doctors placed at the Diabetes & Endocrine unit at the Royal Bolton Hospital.
-Over the years, he has taught medical trainees, Primary Care physicians, and nurses in topics related to Diabetes and Endocrinology.
-He is the joint Professional Lead of the Association of British Clinical Diabetologists.
+He is an Honorary Senior Lecturer and Co-lead for Endocrinology at Edge Hill University Medical School.
+He is deeply involved in teaching and currently supervises and teaches Undergraduate medical students (Manchester University and Edge Hill University) as well as trainee doctors placed at the Diabetes & Endocrine unit at the Royal Bolton Hospital.
+Over the years, he has taught medical trainees, Primary Care physicians, and nurses in his field of Diabetes and Endocrinology as well as General Medicine.
+He is the joint lead for Professional Development of the Association of British Clinical Diabetologists and a co-opted member of its Executive Committee.

 His hobbies include reading, cricket, traveling, and landscape photography.